aws/constructs/API.md

 Implement this interface in order for the construct to be able to validate itself.

-Implement this interface in order for the construct to be able to validate itself.
 ### Methods

 #### validate() <a id="constructs-ivalidation-validate"></a>

-Validate the current construct.

-This method can be implemented by derived constructs in order to perform validation logic.
-It is called on all constructs before synthesis.
 Validate the current construct.

 This method can be implemented by derived constructs in order to perform